dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-15-introduction.md

     - paas
 ---

 Azure Web Apps is a platform to build an application in the cloud without the need to deploy, configure and maintain virtual machines.
-This introduction shows how to
+This introduction shows how to...

-- Create a Web App using a free tier plan
+- Create a web app with a free tier plan
 - Create its pre-requisites
-- Deploy a simple node js application sourced from GitHub
+- Deploy a simple node js application sourced from a remote git repository
 - Introduce Kudu Source Control Manager

 To complete the tutorial, you will need the following.